Marshal-Alone/Farm-Connnect/DOCS/SYNOPSIS.md

 **Saini et al. (2025)** propose a smart crop disease monitoring system using deep learning in IoT environments, demonstrating high accuracy in disease classification.

-**Relevance to Farm Connect:** These studies directly inform Farm Connect's AI Disease Detection module, which uses Google Gemini Vision AI for image-based disease identification and treatment recommendations.
+**Relevance to Farm Connect:** These studies directly inform Farm Connect's AI Disease Detection module, which supports configurable AI providers for image-based disease identification and treatment recommendations (Groq LLM is used by default; Google Gemini Vision AI is available as an alternate provider).

 ### 2.7 Digital Literacy and Technology Adoption